 The Schemes ensure the varietal identity and purity of the seed through appropriate requirements and controls throughout the cropping, seed processing and labelling operations.
 Ex: Generation control (Foundation, Registered and Certified seed), isolation distances, purity standards, field inspections, lot sampling, post-control plots, compulsory official laboratory analysis for each certified seed lot.

 For several years now Andrea Schiavi has helped various state Departments of Agriculture and Universities to secure European hemp seeds.
 In 2016 Research Cooperation has been finalized with University of Kentucky, Virginia Tech, VSU, and Cornell University to name a few.
-Schiavi seeds are imported from three countries of a long hemp tradition: Italy, Poland and Serbia.
-Schiavi Seeds LLC will cooperate with The Association of Official Seed Certifying Agencies, (AOSCA) in the identification, certification, production and possible distribution of Schiavi’s certified classes of hemp seeds.
+Schiavi Seeds LLC will cooperate with The Association of Official Seed Certifying Agencies, (AOSCA) in the the production, certification, and distribution of Schiavi’s certified classes of hemp seeds.
 Having moved to the United States in 2004, Andrea Schiavi, now living in Lexington, Kentucky, is a visionary with a passion for the growth potential of the hemp crop in USA.
-Schiavi Seeds will produce and make available to Hemp Research Programs certified hemp seeds grown in the US by end 2017 starting with Kentucky, Colorado and Tennessee.
+Schiavi Seeds will produce and make available to Hemp Research Programs certified hemp seeds grown in the US by the end of 2018.

 is a dioecious cultivar, selected in the 1950s from the progeny of ‘Bredemann Eletta’ x ‘Carmagnola’ (Allavena, 1961).
 The parent ‘Bredemann Eletta’ (or ‘Bredemann Elite’) which was received from the German Max-Planck-Institute, is one of Bredemann’s high fiber selections obtained from Northern and/or Central Russian hemp strains High fiber for textile and plastic industry